 Dashlane is at the DroidConUK Android conference today and we’re proud to say that our collaboration is now live and ready for developers.
 Iain McGinniss, from the Google Identity Platform team, was just on stage at the conference to announce the new API and how it will progressively replace the Google SmartLock API.
 Later tonight, engineers from Dashlane, Google, and others will be at a Meetup hosted at the Google office in London to talk with developers and help them integrate OpenYOLO within their applications.

 Best of all, the project is open-source and sponsored by the OpenID Foundation, so it is freely available for everyone to use and explore.
-Please take a look and feel free to reach us if you have any questions:

 Thanks!
 You're subscribed.
 Be on the lookout for updates straight to your inbox.